Skidamek/AutoModpack/README.md

 - Modpack hosting.
 - Easy manage as admin (your player's mods, configs, shaderpacks, resourcepacks, etc.)
 - Sync modpack mods with server mods.
-- Dynamically change your modpack without triggering your friends/players.
+- Dynamically change content of your modpack without triggering your friends/players.

 ## How to use